meltano/meltano/docs/docs/reference/command-line-interface.md

 # The above also applies to the plugin variant, if provided
 meltano add extractor this-will-be-ignored --variant this-will-also-be-ignored --from-ref tap-spotify--matatika.yml

+# Once added, the custom plugin defintion can be updated by removing the plugin
+# and re-adding it with the same `meltano add --from-ref` command
+meltano remove extractor tap-spotify meltano add extractor tap-spotify --from-ref tap-spotify--matatika.yml
 ```

 :::note